-In the Foundation Stage (nursery and reception) we base our curriculum on The EYFS Statutory Framework and Development Matters in the Early Years Foundation Stage (DFES).
+In the Foundation Stage (nursery and reception) we base our curriculum on the EYFS Statutory Framework and Development Matters in the Early Years Foundation Stage (DFES).
 We cover all seven areas of learning (Personal, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design).
 We provide a balance of learning through play, group work and focused taught activities with a teacher.
 The Foundation Stage is essentially child-centred allowing children to develop at their own pace.
 The adults work to provide appropriate experiences which support the child’s learning across the curriculum.

 In the rest of the school the curriculum covers the nine subjects of the National Curriculum (Maths, English, Science, Design and Technology, Computing, History, Geography, Art, Music and Physical Education).
 P.S.H.E.
 (Personal, Social and Health Education) and Religious Education are also taught in addition to the above subjects.
 In Key Stage 2 the children are also taught French.

 In all classes cross curricular links between topics and themes are exploited, so that the children are able to utilise skills in a range of different contexts.
 There are abundant opportunities for the children to develop their independence, as well as their research and communication skills.
+We work closely with the next schools to ensure progression of learning.

 We believe that to become successful life learners, children need to recognise the skills they use when they are learning and to value these skills.